 Abuse/Addiction Potential of Yellow Xanax Bars

 Xanax can be potentially addictive in several situations.
-When someone is legitimately prescribed yellow Xanax bars, the user will develop a tolerance relatively easily, meaning the usual dose of the drug fails to produce the desired effect, leading to either larger or more frequent doses.
-Patients that use yellow Xanax bars for anxiety may feel the need to raise their dose to keep the symptoms reduced as much as possible.
+When someone is legitimately prescribed yellow Xanax bars, the user will develop a tolerance relatively easily, meaning the usual drug dosage fails to produce the desired effect, leading to either larger or more frequent doses.
+Patients who use yellow Xanax bars for anxiety may need to raise their dose to reduce the symptoms as much as possible.

 The withdrawal symptoms that yellow Xanax bars create are often severe enough to keep someone using.
-Since withdrawal symptoms can set in only a few hours after the last dose, the uncomfortable, painful, and even dangerous symptoms are often enough to push an addict back to using in order to stop the beginnings of withdrawals.
+Since withdrawal symptoms can occur only a few hours after the last dose, the uncomfortable, painful, and even dangerous symptoms are often enough to push an addict back to using to stop the beginnings of withdrawals.

 Treatment Help if Addicted to Yellow Xanax Bars

-Treatment for addiction to yellow Xanax bars can be long and challenging, and it can feel at some points like it will be endless, but if you or someone you know are struggling with abusing yellow Xanax bars getting professional help can be the first step to recovery.
+Treatment for addiction to yellow Xanax bars can be long and challenging.
+It can feel at some points like it will be endless, but if you or someone you know are struggling with abusing yellow Xanax bars getting professional help can be the first step to recovery.

-Since the withdrawal process can have significant medical complications, it is highly recommended to work with treatment professionals on a detox and treatment plan that is right for the individual.
-Once the acute withdrawal phase is over, the work on lasting and permanent recovery can then begin.
+Since the withdrawal process can have significant medical complications, working with treatment professionals on a detox and treatment plan that is right for the individual is highly recommended.
+Once the acute withdrawal phase is over, the work on lasting and permanent recovery can begin.